kingstinct/react-native-healthkit/README.md

 ## Clinical Records

-For accessing Clinical Records use old version (3.x) or use specific branch "including-clinical-records"
+For accessing Clinical Records use old version (3.x) or use specific branch "including-clinical-records".
+The reason is we cannot refer to this code natively in apps without getting approval from Apple, this could probably be solved by the config plugin but we haven't had time to look into it yet.

 ## Android alternatives